IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 To set up your account, follow the steps described in [Account Setup](../getting-started/gs-account-setup.md).
 As part of the account setup process, you'll need to provide a list of <Link href="../ref-info/glossary-uid#gl-app-name">app names</Link> for all the mobile apps that you'll be integrating with the UID2 mobile SDKs, including any of these values that apply:

 - Android Application ID
-- iOS App Bundle ID
+- iOS App Store ID
 - App Store ID

 When account setup is complete, you'll receive a [Subscription ID and public key](../getting-started/gs-credentials.md#subscription-id-and-public-key).
 These values are unique to you, and you'll use them when you [configure the UID2 mobile SDK](#configure-the-uid2-mobile-sdk).